Student Internships Gain Donor Support

 "I hope to enter the field of environmental policy-making, and this internship will give me experience in dealing with different entities that all have different priorities, whether they're addressing structurally at-risk historic buildings or waste aversion and sustainable food production," said Anderson.

 Moon, who also plays football at Knox, said the internship will combine his interest in historic preservation with his "passion for intensive physical labor...
 My previous experience includes six and a half years working on a farm, and one summer working for a grain elevator on the Mississippi River."

-The Bastian Center for Career and Pre-Professional Development at Knox College helps Knox students arrange internships and volunteer service, enter the job market and plan for graduate school -- including more than 80 internships and job experiences in 2012-13 alone.
+The Bastian Family Career Center at Knox College helps Knox students arrange internships and volunteer service, enter the job market and plan for graduate school -- including more than 80 internships and job experiences in 2012-13 alone.
 For employers, the center coordinates on-campus interviewing and recruiting events.
 All of the center's resources on campus are also available to Knox alumni.